markocupic/export_table/README.md

             ->setEnclosure('"')
             // Select * FROM tl_member WHERE tl_member.city = 'Oberkirch'
             ->setFilter([["city=?"],["Oberkirch"]])
+            // Save the file to the Contao filesystem ->setSaveExport(true)
-            // Define a target path, otherwise the file will be stored in system/tmp ->setTargetFolder('files')
+            // Define a target path, otherwise the file will be temporarily stored in system/tmp ->setSaveExportDirectory(FilesModel::findByPath('files')->uuid)
             // Define a filename, otherwise the file will become the name of the table ->tl_member.csv ->setFilename('export.csv')
             // Use a row callback to convert from utf-8 to ISO-8859-1